 East Church adopted as its 2014-2015 theme the vision expressed above:

 “Boldly Seeking and Bravely Doing God’s New Thing.”

-We’re in the season of Epiphany.
+We’re in the season of Easter.
 Learn what that means.

 Our previous week’s worship service may be viewed on Milton’s cable station (channel 11) at 10:00 AM on Friday, Saturday and Sunday mornings.
 (This has been known to change, so you might wish to consult the Milton Access TV listing page.)

 The current week’s Worship Bulletin is available here.

 “A new thing” is a phrase we’ve heard a lot at East Church since adopting “Boldly Seeking and Bravely Doing God’s New Thing” as our theme.
 We really hope you’ll attend the very first meeting of the next New Thing.
 This coming Wednesday, May 20 at 7PM, Pastor Shelly is convening a kick–off meeting to begin considering how East Church can contribute to addressing issues of substance abuse in Milton.
 You may have read of this in her May newsletter column.
 One outcome of last fall’s Real Good Church book discussion was a realization of how powerful neighborhood engagement can be as a tool for church revitalization.
 Speaking to the pain generated by the substance abuse epidemic was identified as one of two missions to consider undertaking.
 Subsequent to that discussion, the town of Milton received a grant (MiltonCares) and set up a commission directed at this concern (Milton Substance Abuse Prevention Coalition).
 It seems there is now an opportunity too good to ignore.
 East Church in isolation can’t hope to “fix” substance abuse issues.
 But we can leverage our passion and resources, partnering with other town organizations.